 If you’re troubled by changes in the skin around your eyes, eyelid surgery can help restore a more youthful and well-rested appearance.
-Daniel Laughlin, MD, at Laughlin Plastic Surgery in Annapolis and Easton, Maryland, has helped many men and women restore optimal eyelid contouring through eyelid surgery.
+Daniel Laughlin, MD, at Laughlin Plastic Surgery in Annapolis, Maryland, has helped many men and women restore optimal eyelid contouring through eyelid surgery.
 Schedule a consultation with Dr. Laughlin online or by phone today to discuss if this procedure might be right for you.

 Eyelid surgery, or blepharoplasty, is a surgical procedure that alters the skin surrounding your eyes.
 Often combined with other procedures like a brow lift or face-lift, eyelid surgery can make a big difference in your appearance.